Agilefreaks/Aquarium/README.markdown

 * A user-friendly DSL.
 * Support for advising Java types through JRuby.

+**SOMEBODY ADOPT ME!!**

+While I've enjoyed working on Aquarium, I no longer do Ruby development.
+I just don't have the time to keep updating Aquarium as Ruby evolves.
+If you like this project, please consider adoption.
+Thanks.

 ## Why Is an AOP Framework Useful in Ruby?

 Ruby's metaprogramming facilities already provide some of the capabilities for which static-language AOP toolkits like AspectJ are typically used.
 With Ruby, you can easily add new methods and attributes to existing classes and objects.
 You can alias and redefine existing methods, which provides the method interception and "wrapping" needed to extend or modify existing behavior.